thsant/wgisd/README.md

 the *i*-th grape cluster can be found in `M[:,:,i]`.
 The *i*-th mask corresponds to the *i*-th line in the bounding boxes file.

+The berries annotations are following a similar notation with the only exception being that each text file (train/val/test) includes also the instance file name.

+     FILENAME CLASS CX CY

+where *filename* stands for instance file name, *class* is an integer defining the object class (0 for all instances) and the point *(c_x, c_y)* indicates the absolute position of each "dot" indicating a single berry in a well defined cluster.

 The dataset also includes the original image files, presenting the full original resolution.
 The normalized annotation for bounding boxes allows easy identification of clusters in the original images, but the mask